 'Stress is defined as “bodily or mental tension resulting from factors that tend to alter an existent equilibrium.”
 Stress is a thought.
 That’s it.
 No more, no less.
 If that’s true, then we have complete control over stress, because it’s not something that happens to us but something that happens in us'.
 Mark Hyman M.D.
 2016

-The IHS Certificate in Stress Management examines the sources and cumulative impact of both psychological and physical stressors – for example electromagnetic smog, over-exercise, over eating vs malnutrition and anxiety.
+The IHS Certificate in Stress Management is a short course designed to examine a number of factors that can lead to increased stress in the 21st centrury – for example electromagnetic smog, over-exercise, over eating vs malnutrition and anxiety.
 It explores the Functional Medicine perspective on chronic and acute stress, its effects on the hormonal system, particularly the adrenal glands, plus diseases associated with stress.

 This course is taught and written by experienced Health and Wellness Coaches, NLP practitioners and Nutritional Therapists working in the behavioural change and integrative healthcare fields and is particularly suited to healthcare professionals, or those in related fields.
 It provides a practical training in the physiological impact of chronic stress and evidence based integrative management techniques.